cmyerskeitt/cmyerskeitt/README.md

 I'm a Full Stack Software Engineer utilizing Javascript and Ruby on Rails to create some really awesome projects.

-This past year, I managed to complete my software engineering bootcamp part-time while teaching during a pandemic and being a wife and mom to a small child.
+This past year, I managed to complete my software engineering bootcamp part-time while teaching during a pandemic and being a mom to a small child.
 I say all this to say that I have great planning and time management skills that increase my ability to create efficient code.

 As an educator turned software engineer, I embody a natural curiosity for learning.
 I am super excited about the endless amount of learning ahead of me.